 In The Working World’s standard lending model, they work super-intimately with clients to guide them through cooperative formation or conversion and operation.
 As you might imagine, cooperative business is a new concept for many, and it takes time to settle in.
 The Working World has a huge stake in the success of each cooperative moving forward, because it gets paid back as a percentage of profits.
 If the cooperative doesn’t make a profit that month, The Working World doesn’t get paid.
 They call it “non-extractive finance,” and it makes the high-touch support essential to The Working World’s long-term sustainability.
 Red Emma’s was a rare example of a cooperative that didn’t need that much training, Martin says.

 “If [Red Emma’s] is good enough to not need training, that means they also could be good enough to give training.
 So when the application came in from Taharka Brothers, we were like why don’t we connect them to Kate and Red Emma’s, who have all this experience, and they can bring that to bear, and that’s exactly what happened,” Martin says.
-Taharka Brothers is a black youth-owned, worker cooperative ice cream chain in Baltimore.
+Taharka Brothers is seeking to become a black youth-owned, worker cooperative ice cream chain in Baltimore.

 If the financial cooperative works out, worker cooperatives will be able to access all or most of the financing they need through the people that know them best — the other worker-owners in their city or community.
 Each locality will have one or more local loan funds controlled by, and primarily invested in, local worker cooperatives.
 Each local loan fund will grow over time out of local loan repayments, and they will also raise capital collectively as a group from large investors who are interested in investing larger amounts than any one local loan fund can handle.